cjkumaresh/pam3/README.md

 # jarvis
-Control your PC from your smart phone
+Control your PC from your smart phone within same network